tuk-scit/git-github-fundamentals-Maogast/git.md

+i have learned about the basic concept of Git such as ;
+        git commit
-i have learned about git commit git add . - adding everything git push
+        git add . - adding everything

-am not confused in any of the content so far
+        git push
+        git log

+am learning progressively so i hope to comprehend the technical part of Git Hub